1956 Louisiana gubernatorial election: Campaign

 Long's campaign promises included spending increases to fund health, education, and other social programs.
 He made these promises on an extensive tour of the state, stopping in nearly every town to deliver theatrical speeches mocking his opponents.
 The acerbic Long attacked Morrison with particular enthusiasm, mocking his toupee and fancy suits and calling him "as slick as a peeled onion", out of touch with residents of small towns and rural areas.
 Long also mocked his unusual first name: "Ole De la Soups is the only man that can talk out of both sides of his mouth, whistle, and strut all at once."
 In addition to his usual base, Long also won support from corrupt rural sheriffs who were angry at their loss of gambling revenues after Kennon's reforms and Grevemberg's raids.

+New Orleans crime family boss Carlos Marcello surreptitiously gave Long's campaign $250,000.

 Despite the reluctance of Morrison's own Crescent City Democratic Association, the New Orleans mayor was overly optimistic at his chances.
 Morrison had expected the support of Governor Kennon, but did not get it; Morrison had endorsed Kennon's opponent Hale Boggs in the first primary of the 1952 election.
 Long encouraged false optimism in Morrison's campaign by having his rural supporters write to the New Orleans mayor urging him to run for governor.
 This false rural support never materialized in the actual election; Morrison was too unfamiliar with the state's rural politics and fought a perception of urban sophistication that did not play well in the country.
 His emphasis on his record as mayor and his promises of economic development found little resonance with rural voters.

 Preaus, running third, had the support of incumbent governor Kennon.

 Grevemberg campaigned on his reputation for integrity, but his gambling crackdown had alienated too many people for him to receive much support.

 McLemore ran a segregationist campaign as he had in 1952.